One of the most common questions I get asked lately after presentations is, “Who is the generation after Millennials?”

 Results from studies conducted to determine whether people can develop relationships through a screen have shown that meaningful relationships still thrive through face-to-face encounters.
 Through touch, smell, and direct eye contact, we are able to connect with one another on a deeper, more meaningful level.

 So… will this hold true for Gen Edge?

-Gen Edgers have been communicating through screens before they could even walk.
-Parents who travel for work, grandparents who live on the other side of town, friends who move to another state – whatever the circumstance, proximity has never been an barrier for them to be able to see and speak with family and friends.
-Today, communicating through a screen has changed the way they attend a class, interview for a job, wish someone a happy birthday or even attend a funeral (I learned that while speaking to a group of funeral directors.)
-They do prefer face-to-face communication over texting, calling and Facebook messenger.
-But its all done through a screen.
+Some Gen Edgers have been communicating through screens before they could even walk.
+Parents who travel for work, grandparents who live on the other side of town, friends who move to another state—whatever the circumstance, proximity has never been a barrier for them to see and speak with family and friends.
+Today, communicating through a screen has changed the way they attend a class, interview for a job, wish someone a happy birthday, or even attend a funeral.
+(I learned that while speaking to a group of funeral directors.)
+They do prefer face-to-face communication over texting, calling, and Facebook messenger, but it’s all done through a screen.